-Response variables appropriate for the eastern ecoregion zone, dissolved oxygen (DO) delta and 5-day Biochemical Oxygen Demand (BOD5) (Table 5-1, this guidance), will be monitored at each near field site.
+Response variables appropriate for the eastern ecoregion zone-dissolved oxygen (DO) delta and macroinvertebrates (Section 5.4.2, Circular DEQ-15)-will be monitored at each near field site.

 Continuous DO will be measured via deployment of MiniDOT data logger instruments deployed for at least 30 days between July 1 and September 30, with at least 21 of those days in August.
 Given the prevalence of fine sediment substrate and intermittent pools, a fencepost or rebar is expected to be the best deployment platform (pending review of site-specific conditions) (Figure B-2).
 The instrument will be attached using zip-ties to a metal fencepost or rebar that has been pounded securely into the substrate of the channel in a location near a bank where the instrument is likely to remain submerged.